nida2004-beg/Phishing-Detection-Web-Extension/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** Chatgpt

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- Example: "For Debigging frontend and backend programs"

-**Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"

-**Percentage of AI-generated code:** [Approximately X%]

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
-- UI/UX design decisions
+- Community Reporting
+- Dataset Curation
+- Feature Validation
+- Optional Admin/Moderator Role

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*